 These breeds were used for hunting wolves, wild boars, and deers.
-As one of the largest breeds in the world, they are easily recognizable because of their towering height of about 32 inches.
+As one of the largest breeds in the world, they are easily recognizable because of their towering height of over 40 inches.

 Apart from the purchase price, these dogs require more money to breed.
 They take up more space, need more food, and a lot of care which can be costly.

 If you are thinking about owning an Irish Wolfhound, keep in mind that this dog will cost you money for grooming, supplies, medication, vet visits, grooming, training, and pet insurance.
 You can budget and plan for some expenses right from the start.
+You can spend between $160–$440+ per month.
 However, some unexpected or emergency costs may arise as you take care of your dog.

 As you plan for your Irish Wolfhound, here is an estimate of all the expenses you might incur.
 Keep in mind that the costs might be more depending on different variables.

 Owning a puppy does not come cheap.
 If you are a first-time owner, there are expenses that you’ll incur as one-time costs before bringing your pet home.

 Items such as bowls, collar, crate, bed, and a leash fall under one-time costs.
 These are the critical supplies you have to buy for your dog to be comfortable.
 Even if you are getting your dog for free, you’ll still have to budget for these items.

 For owners with other dog breeds, it becomes easier because you already have some supplies.
 However, because this is a large dog breed, you’ll still need to cater to its specific needs by getting a larger bed and other items that fit its size.